Oghma-Infinium/Apostasy/README.md

  1. Open Wabbajack and click `Browse Modlists`
  2. Press the download button on Apostasy and wait for it to download.
- 3. Set the installation folder to be somewhere like `C:\Games\Apostasy` or `C:\Apostasy`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
+ 3. Set the installation folder to be somewhere like `C:\Games\Apostasy` or `C:\Apostasy`. **DO NOT place it in the Wabbajack root folder, Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
 >[!TIP]
 >The download location does not need to be on a SSD, but it makes installing faster.
  4. Press the play button to begin.